kevgo/tricorder/README.md

 ### `tricorder ci`

-This command makes code smells visible in CI pipelines.
+This command is meant for your CI pipeline.
-It runs all formatters and linters and fails if either:
+It fails if either:

 - a linter reports an unresolved issue, or
-- a formatter would modifies a file, i.e. some code was unformatted
+- some code is unformatted, i.e. a formatter would modify a file

 ### `tricorder init:claude`